Satyxm/BackendDevResources/README.md

 # BackendDevResources
-The idea behind this repo is to make a curated collection of backend dev resources, While learning backend dev i found the scarcity of resources therefore, making this repo, Your contributions are most welcome :)
+The idea behind this repo is to make a curated collection of backend dev resources, While learning backend dev i found lack of resources therefore, making this repo, Your contributions are most welcome :)

 You can Provide valuable resources for the following: